neunhoef/meataxe64/ptinstall/readme.txt

 It will then prompt you to extend your path.
 You can then start using meataxe2000 scripts with the underlying power of meataxe64.
-There are 3 possible modes of use: pure meataxe2000, pure meataxe64 and the hybridised version including both. meataxe2000 has scripts to drive it, which are also available in the hybrid, but it is restricted (at present) to fields of order 2, 3, 4, 5, 9.
-These scripts are also available in the hybrid version, with the same restrictions (at present).
+There are 3 possible modes of use: pure meataxe2000, pure meataxe64 and the hybridised version including both, in which meataxe2000 driving scripts can drive meataxe64 binaries via an adaptation layer. meataxe2000 is restricted (at present) to fields of order 2, 3, 4, 5,
+9. The hybrid version, has the same restrictions (at present).
 In pure meataxe64 there are no scripts; you need to invoke the binaries you need.
 This can make chopping up a module very long and laborious.
-The PATH extensions required are:-
-meataxe2000: <my meataxe system>/m2000
+The PATH extensions required are:- meataxe2000: <my meataxe system>/m2000
-meataxe64: <my meataxe system>/ptinstall/bin
-hybrid: <my meataxe system>/pinstall:<my meataxe system>/ptinstall/jif:<my meataxe system>/m2000
+meataxe64: <my meataxe system>/ptinstall/bin hybrid: <my meataxe system>/pinstall:<my meataxe system>/ptinstall/jif:<my meataxe
+system>/m2000

 There are also tests (run_all.sh) for meataxe64 in jif.
 To run these you will need <my meataxe system>/ptinstall/bin on your PATH, but none